Block of honeycomb

 Proper Storage Techniques

-• Store in a clean, airtight glass container.
+• Store it in a clean glass jar with a tight lid.

 Creative Uses for Honey Simple Syrup